weskempa-liferay/liferay-object-data-dashboards/README.md

 yarn install

-## Configure your development properties from within the .env file
+## Configure your development properties from within the .env file.
+Since this is a "." file it will be hidden by default in most operating systems.

 Example values: